Key takeaways:

 4. Swann

 Swann is a global leader in DIY security solutions, known for offering affordable yet feature-rich camera systems suitable for both residential and small business use.
-Founded in Melbourne, Australia, in 1987, Swann has established itself as a reliable brand in the security camera market, providing easy-to-install products with professional-grade features.
+Founded in 1987 in Melbourne, Australia, Swann has established itself as a reliable brand in the security camera market, providing easy-to-install products with professional-grade features.

 The DIY security cameras from Swann feature: